The Pulse of K-Entertainment

 Why the count debate matters less than the larger signal

 There is a small counting split around this milestone.
-Korea Herald and other Korean outlets frame "Do It" as Stray Kids' 19th 100 million-view music video, while Soompi calls it the group's 18th full-group MV to reach the line.
+As reported by The Korea Herald and other Korean outlets, "Do It" is Stray Kids' 19th 100 million-view music video, while Soompi calls it the group's 18th full-group MV to reach the line.
 That distinction matters if you are tracking catalog trivia with spreadsheet precision, but it does not change the headline takeaway.
 Stray Kids are still extending one of the deepest YouTube catalogs in fourth-generation K-pop, and the milestone confirms that their audience is not only huge but disciplined.
 Fan spaces on Reddit were talking about the song's first-day velocity back in November, and outlets like The Kpopcast have spent years documenting how streaming culture and fandom organization shape K-pop's digital long game.
 Stray Kids benefit from that infrastructure, sure, but they also keep giving fans reasons to come back.
 You do not get to 100 million on coordination alone.
 The song and the video both have to stick.

 Stray Kids' YouTube run is becoming part of the brand